1Klevi1/Educational-game/README.md

 # Educational-game : Math For Kids
-# This game is still in development
+# This game is finished
-#IMPORTANT

-The only thing left to complete is the movement of the characters